 Learning how to bake salmon is one of those essential cooking skills!
 I always use this baked salmon trick.
-Whether you want to top your salmon with lemon and garlic, a pre-made marinade, or a Blackened Salmon rub, this method will never let you down!
+Whether you want Lemon Garlic Salmon, Maple Glazed Salmon, a pre-made marinade, or a Blackened Salmon rub, this method will never let you down!

 - Salmon fillets – salmon fillets are the most common cut of salmon that you can get at pretty much any grocery store or fish market.